thechibuzor1/nft-market/README.md

 cd nft-market
 2. Install dependencies
 The project uses npm, yarn, pnpm, or bun for package management.
 You can choose any of these.

-Using npm:

-bash
-Copy
-Edit
-npm install
+ex: npm install or yarn
-Using yarn:

-bash
-Copy
-Edit
-yarn install
-Using pnpm:

-bash
-Copy
-Edit
-pnpm install
-Using bun:

-bash
-Copy
-Edit
-bun install
 3. Run the Development Server
 After the dependencies are installed, you can start the development server: